 With our roots firmly in place and our member-consumers enjoying reliable, affordable electricity access, VEA is branching out into new projects and services that will meet our members’ needs in a fast-changing world.

 In 2013, VEA became the first out-of-state utility to join the California Independent System Operator organization (CAISO).
 This membership enables VEA access to the enormous California market, creating revenue opportunities that we can reinvest in our local economies.
 In 2016, Nevadans declared at the ballot box that they want energy choice.
 Consumer choice will allow VEA new opportunities to serve Nevadans.

 Universal electricity service was once the goal for rural America.
 Then telephone service.
 Now, high-speed internet has become a necessity of modern life, and VEA wants every member to have access to the web.
-That is why in 2015 we founded VCA: Valley Communications Association.
-VCA is busy stringing high-speed fiber optic cables alongside our existing electricity lines.
+That is why in 2015 we founded Valley Communications Association.
+VCA has strung high-speed fiber optic cables on our existing electricity lines.
 Utilizing our current infrastructure saves money, and it also enables direct home connections to keep speeds high.
 Where stringing new cables isn’t efficient, we build towers that provide lightning-fast wireless internet across entire valleys.
-Find out more information at www.valleycom.com
+Find out more information at our Valley Communications website.

 These undertaking are just the beginning.
 From domestic solar water heaters to electric vehicle charging stations, VEA recognizes that the possibilities are endless.
 That’s why we are constantly brainstorming new ways to serve our members’ needs before they arrive.
 At Valley Electric Association, innovation is a cornerstone of our path to future success.